-- a.
+- Step 6.
+Perform one of the following: - a.
 When you set the oam performance-monitoring ip session stamp admin-state command to disable, the proactive test stops immediately. - b.
 To stop an on-demand session, use the tools oam performance-monitoring ip session ondemand-action stop command.